 - i.
 Role: The role of the Fiscal Management is limited to accounting and funds management functions rather than the development of policy or service delivery as per Title 2 CFR sec.679.420.
 The Southeast Region's Fiscal Department has been designated as the Fiscal Management for the Southeast Region. - ii.
 Fiscal Manager: The President/COO of the Southeast Workforce Development Board will be responsible for the day to day operations of the local fiscal Management functions on behalf of the CLEO and provide regular financial reports to the Executive Committee and the Board.
 The Fiscal Manager shall deliver to the CLEO on at least a quarterly basis financial Year-to-Date accounting budget statements that demonstrate accountability for expenditures of funds. - iii.
 The Fiscal Management shall ensure that an audit of the Board's financial statements and schedule of expenditures of federal awards is conducted by an independent third party auditor on an annual basis.
 Such audit shall also include a review of the internal controls.
 The Fiscal Manager of the Southeast Workforce Development Board's Fiscal Department or Independent Auditor, shall present the audit results to the CLEO and the Board annually. - iv.
-Please see the applicable Fiscal Policies for details on internal controls and separation of duties among the Fiscal Management, the President/COO, and other staff related to fiscal matters. - E. Administrative Entity - i.
+Please see the applicable Fiscal Policies for details on internal controls and separation of duties among the Fiscal Management, the President/COO, and other staff related to fiscal matters.

+E. Administrative Entity

+- i.
 Role: The role of the administrative entity is to oversee the operation and administration of the Workforce Centers and the workforce development programs in Southeast Region.
 The Board has been designated by CLEO as the Administrative Entity for the Southeast Region. - ii.
 Board Program Staff: Staff functioning as Board Program Staff shall perform the day-to-day duties of the Administrative Entity as outlined in the Southeast Workforce Development Board Request for Proposal accepted and approved by the CLEO and the Board.
-Some of these duties may be discharged through contracts with third party vendors, as deemed necessary or desirable by the Board. - E. One-Stop Operator - i.
+Some of these duties may be discharged through contracts with third party vendors, as deemed necessary or desirable by the Board.

+E. One-Stop Operator

+- i.
 Selection of OSO: The Board shall select its OSO through a competitive process at least once every three (3) years (WIOA Sec.
-121 As part of that process, the Board must clearly articulate the expected role(s) and responsibilities of the OSO.
+121).
+As part of that process, the Board must clearly articulate the expected role(s) and responsibilities of the OSO.
 When selecting the OSO, the Board shall comply with the federal procurement standards outlined in the Uniform Guidance, as well as any state or local procurement policies. - ii.
-Conflicts with Title I Service Providers: The OSO will report any concerns or issues relating to conflicts of interest with any Title I service provider directly to the Southeast Workforce Development Board President/COO iii.
+Conflicts with Title I Service Providers: The OSO will report any concerns or issues relating to conflicts of interest with any Title I service provider directly to the Workforce Development Board of Southeast Missouri President/COO. - iii.
 Duties: The OSO has no staffing authority over the hiring, firing, termination, promotion, etc. of staff members.
-The iv.
-Reporting: MERS/Goodwill was selected to serve as the OSO for the Board, pursuant to the One Stop Operator Agreement effective October 1, 2019 between the CLEO, Board and the Southeast Workforce Development Board.
-The OSO reports to the President/COO of the Southeast Workforce Development Board.

-OSO will be responsible for ensuring Memorandum of Understanding (MOU) are developed and in compliance with WIOA law for all partner agencies.
+The OSO will be responsible for ensuring Memorandum of Understanding (MOU) are developed and in compliance with WIOA law for all partner agencies.